 Israel is an ancient land where cities’ ages are measured in millennia rather than years.
 Occupying only a small strip along the Eastern Mediterranean, its huge historic footprint reads like a roll-call of world empires and major religions.
 The flipside to Jerusalem's ancient holy sites are the golden beaches and skyscrapers of Tel Aviv.
 Church bells alternate with the chants of the muezzins in the mosques.
 The dizzy heights of the Masada Fortress cast sweeping views over the Dead Sea, the lowest point on earth.
 The shifting sands of the Negev Desert engulf an impossibly green valley, cultivated with vines.
 These opposing elements all contribute to a social, political and cultural environment, pulsating with energy, creativity and beauty.

 Walk in the footsteps of Jesus, as you journey from birthplace to his Crucifixion site of Jerusalem.
-The is a journey that brings Biblical stories to life, taking you to some of the world's most sacred Jewish and Islamic sites, accompanied by your knowledgeable Local Expert.
+This is a journey that brings Biblical stories to life, taking you to some of the world's most sacred Jewish and Islamic sites, accompanied by your knowledgeable Local Expert.

 Step back into Biblical times, as you see iconic religious sites and uncover hidden gems across Israel and Jordan.
 Once the marching grounds of Roman legions, Muslim armies and Christian Crusaders, this part of the world is a fascination of cultural riches and antiquity.